• Skip to primary navigation

 They usually show low or no toxicity to humans and are one of the best houseplants to keep indoors or outdoors.

-Snake plants contain a poisonous chemical called Saponin, that can cause distressing reactions….
+Snake plants contain a poisonous chemical called Saponin that can cause distressing reactions….

-….in pets such as kittens, puppies, dogs or cats.
+….in pets such as kittens, puppies, dogs, or cats.

 Toxic effects can occur whenever a pet eats any part of the snake plant.

-Despite the fact that snake plants are mildly toxic, their overall fatality rate is very low for all species.
+Even though snake plants are mildly toxic, their overall fatality rate is very low for all species.

 …from consuming snake plants.